-No, federal protection is not required and many businesses do not take advantage of federal registration.
+Federal protection is not required and many businesses do not take advantage of federal registration.
 If your trademark is used in commerce, and you aren't infringing upon another trademark by doing so, the mark enjoys common law trademark protection.
 However, there are several distinct advantages to federally registering your trademark.

 Advantages of federal registration include:

-- nationwide trademark protection (even if your mark is not in use nationwide)
+- Nationwide trademark protection (even if your mark is not in use nationwide)

-- use of the ® symbol to put people on notice and denote a certain level of quality
+- Use of the ® symbol to put people on notice and denote a certain level of quality

-- help of U.S. Customs to prevent potential infringing products from entering the United States
+- Help of U.S. Customs to prevent potential infringing products from entering the United States

-- constructive notice of ownership of the mark (this means that by virtue of registration, anyone who uses the mark after you is expected to know that it is your trademark, they will be labeled "willful" infringers if they misuse it, and you will be able to collect damages and attorney's fees)
+- Constructive notice of ownership of the mark (this means that by virtue of registration, anyone who uses the mark after you is expected to know that it is your trademark, they will be labeled "willful" infringers if they misuse it, and you will be able to collect damages and attorney's fees)

-- after five years, if no one contests your right to the mark, you can file for incontestable status, meaning that no one can ever contest your right to using the mark.
+- After five years, if no one contests your right to the mark, you can file for incontestable status, meaning that no one can ever contest your right to using the mark.